faballacisse/Data-Storage-Component/README.md

 There is also a `style-guide.md` file, which contains the information you'll need, such as color palette and fonts.

-## Deploy your project : on Netfily for me 🚀
+## Deploy your project : done via Netfily 🚀 Here's the link to the website I've coded : https://youthful-golick-2078d8.netlify.app/